tpluscode/wc-runkit/README.md

 ```

 When using in a static-page generator, you might use triple backticks instead of `<pre>` to have the highlighted
-code be displayed untile runkit initializes its embed.
+code be displayed until runkit initializes its embed.

     <run-kit>